nordic-institute/X-Road-development/README.md

 * developing and implementing principles of licensing and distribution
 * providing second-line support to NIIS members.

-The NIIS **Members** nominate representatives to the Advisory Group and participate in the Working Group.
-Members submit feature and enhancement requests, submit code contributions, prioritize backlog and use X-Road for producing digital services.
+The NIIS **Members** nominate representatives to the **Advisory Group** and participate in the **Working Group**.
+The NIIS organizes and facilitates Advisory Group and Working Group meetings.

+Members also submit feature and enhancement requests, submit code contributions, prioritize backlog and use X-Road for producing digital services.
 Members are responsible for running and maintaining their own X-Road ecosystems and providing support to their ecosystems.

 ### X-Road Community